microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactNotificationSubscription-api-windows.md

-A subscription to a notification.
+A subscription to a [`IReactNotificationService`](IReactNotificationService) notification.
 The subscription is removed when this object is deleted or the [`Unsubscribe`](#unsubscribe) method is called.

 ## Properties
 ### Dispatcher
 `readonly`  [`IReactDispatcher`](IReactDispatcher) `Dispatcher`

-The [`IReactDispatcher`](IReactDispatcher) provided when the notification subscription created.
+The [`IReactDispatcher`](IReactDispatcher) that was provided when the notification subscription was created.
-All notifications will be handled using this dispatcher.
+All notifications for this subscription will be handled using this dispatcher.
-If the dispatcher is null, the events are handled synchronously.
+If the dispatcher is null, then the events are handled synchronously.

 ### IsSubscribed
 `readonly`  bool `IsSubscribed`

 True if the subscription is still active.
-This property is checked before notification handler is invoked.
+This property is checked internally before the notification handler is invoked.

 ### NotificationName
 `readonly`  [`IReactPropertyName`](IReactPropertyName) `NotificationName`